 Washington DC Data Center: Which Offers the Best Customer Support?

-Studies have found that 93% of businesses that lose access to their data assets for 10 days or more file bankruptcy within 12 months.
+Studies have found that 93% of businesses that lose access to their data assets for ten days or more file bankruptcy within 12 months.

 Let that sink in.

-Making the decision to outsource your hosting to a data center is a leap of trust for many IT managers, all in hopes of ensuring better business continuity and reliability.
+Making the decision to outsource your hosting to a Washington, D.C. data center is a leap of trust for many IT managers, all in hopes of ensuring better business continuity and reliability.

-From smart cooling controls to facility location, it pays to thoroughly evaluate the data center of your choice.
+From smart cooling controls to facility location, it pays to evaluate the data center of your choice thoroughly.
 While all data center providers may appear equal, asking the right questions is key to finding a data center provider who can deliver your data center needs.
-Examining the quality of customer support available is one of these.

 What Does Great Data Center Customer Support Look Like?

-In order to have a satisfactory and productive relationship with your data center provider, your organization needs more than just redundancy and reliability (though these factors are crucial).
-You need peace of mind and a positive relationship.
+To have a satisfactory and productive relationship with your data center provider, your organization needs more than just redundancy and reliability (though these factors are crucial).
+You need a provider that delivers peace of mind.

-Redundancy: Redundant structures in data centers aren't the same as customer service, but they have a real impact on the customer experience.
-Seek out data center providers with exceptional commitments to redundancy and reliability, including 24/7 on-site staffing and SLAs.
+Redundancy: Does it deliver redundant structuring?
+In data centers, this isn't the same as customer service, but they have a real impact on the customer experience.
+Seek out data center providers with exceptional commitments to redundancy and reliability, including 24/7/365 on-site staffing and SLAs.

 6 Reasons to Value Fantastic Support